opnsense/docs/source/manual/how-tos/nat_reflection.rst

 NAT - Quick Overview
 --------------------

-Because there are not enough free IPv4 addresses, a workaround called *NAT* (Network Address Translation) was implemented into the IPv4 Standard.
+Because there are not enough available IPv4 addresses, a workaround called *NAT* (Network Address Translation) was implemented into the IPv4 Standard.
 It basically enables a router like the OPNsense to translate IPv4 addresses to other IPv4 addresses.
 Most of the time it is used to translate the limited external IPv4 address space to the shared internal IPv4 address space (RFC 1918, ``192.168.0.0/16`` - ``172.16.0.0/12`` - ``10.0.0.0/8``) and vice versa.

 ..
 Note::